PragmaticFlow/NBomber.Docs/docs/protocols/web-browser.md

 <center><img src={WebBrowserImage} width="60%" height="40%" /></center>

 The WebBrowser package brings browser automation and end-to-end web testing to NBomber.
 It adds browser-level APIs to interact with browsers and collect frontend performance metrics as part of your NBomber tests.
-This package aims to provide rough compatibility with the Playwright and Puppeteer API, so you don't need to learn a completely new API.
+This package brings **Playwright** and **Puppeteer API**, so you don't need to learn a completely new API.

 ## Use case for browser testing

 The primary use case for the browser testing is to test performance at the browser level.
 Browser-level testing allows you to measure user experience and identify issues that are challenging to detect at the protocol level.
+You can interact with the browser to script tests much closer to the actual website experience.
+You'll get insight into what your user sees on a browser level and catch issues skipped from the protocol level.
+At the same time, you can adopt a hybrid approach to performance testing by leveraging the existing functionalities of NBomber and performing backend load testing on a protocol level, all in the same scenario.
+This gives you a full picture of how the user experience is under different load scenarios.

 To work with WebBrowsers, NBomber provides [NBomber.WebBrowser](https://github.com/PragmaticFlow/NBomber.WebBrowser) package that includes extensions for Playwright and Puppeteer frameworks.